Rajgir Zoo Safari

 The Rajgir Zoo Safari or Rajgir Wildlife Safari is a Wildlife safari located in Rajgir, Bihar, India, that opened to public on 16 February 2022.

 The zoo safari has been developed by the Department of Environment, Forest and Climate Change, Govt of Bihar at a cost of nearly ₹177 crore.
 The zoo safari is spread over 191 ha and has five zones namely Herbivore Safari, Bear Safari, Leopard Safari, Tiger Safari and Lion Safari which accommodate over 250 herbivores and carnivores.
 The main wild animal species includes Chital, Sambar, Black buck, Hog Deer, Barking Deer, Wild Boar, Sloth Bear, Indian Leopard, Royal Bengal Tiger and Asiatic Lion.
 Considered to be one of its kind, the Zoo Safari has natural forest varying from large grasslands and bamboo thickets to dense Sal Forest.
 Visitors can also enjoy seeing variety of bird and butterfly species here.
 One can see different water birds like kingfishers, cormorants in the natural ponds present in the safari.
-Apart from watching wild animals in forest, efforts has been taken to sensitize the visitors about wildlife and their conservation.
+Apart from watching wild animals in forest, efforts has been taken to sensitise the visitors about wildlife and their conservation.
 One of its main attraction is a selfie point with life-size wild animal statues.
 It has an interpretation centre with videos of wild animals.
 It also has a painting series showing Wildlife in their habitat, challenges faced by Wildlife for survival and role of forest department in Forest and wildlife Conservation.
 It also has a digital butterfly zone, an orientation centre, and a 180 degree 3D theatre.